Nonsecondary origin of cosmic ray positrons: Discussion

 Since B/C is a known quantity, we can estimate the average number density required to reproduce observations,

 At $E = 250$ GeV, B/C $\simeq 0.1$ \citep{ams18}.
-If we take $\sigma_{\rm B}(250 \text{ GeV}) \simeq 36$ mb \citep[]{webber+03, evoli+19a}, $\tesc(250 \text{ GeV}) \simeq 0.66$ Myr gives $\ng \simeq 4.5 \rm{\ cm^{-3}}$.
-Note that this is the average nucleon density over the entire galactic halo required to produce the observe boron flux, and is therefore a lower limit on the density of the thin disk.
-Namely, if we assume that the Galaxy is composed of a thin disk with density $n_{\rm disk}$ and scale height $h$, and a diffuse halo with density near zero and scale height $H$, we find that $n_{\rm disk} = \ng H/h$.
-For canonical values of $h \sim 300$ pc and $H \sim 6$ kpc, $n_{\rm disk} \sim 90 \text{ cm}^{-3}$.
-Obviously, these densities are far too high to be acceptable, given that the average hydrogen number density in the disk is only $\sim 1 \text{ cm}^{-3}$ \citep[]{ferriere+01}.
-Moreover, since this analysis does not consider boron destruction via spallation, it is a lower limit on the required $\ng$.
+If we take $\sigma_{\rm B}(250 \text{ GeV}) \simeq 120$ mb \citep[]{webber+03, evoli+19a}, $\tesc(250 \text{ GeV}) \simeq 0.66$ Myr gives $\ng \simeq 1.3 \rm{\ cm^{-3}}$.
+Note that this is the average nucleon density over the entire galactic halo required to produce the observe boron flux.
+If we assume that the Galaxy is composed of a thin disk with density $n_{\rm disk}$ and scale height $h$, and a diffuse halo with density near zero and scale height $H$, we find that $n_{\rm disk} = \ng H/h$.
+For canonical values of $h \sim 300$ pc and $H \sim 6$ kpc, numbers that are consistent with the results of the B/C analysis in \cite{evoli+19b}, $n_{\rm disk} \sim 26 \text{ cm}^{-3}$.
+Obviously, this density is far too high to be acceptable, given that the average hydrogen number density in the disk is only $\sim 1 \text{ cm}^{-3}$ \citep[]{ferriere+01}.
+Moreover, since this analysis does not consider boron destruction via spallation, it is a significant underestimate of the required $\ng$.
 In short, if carbon and positrons have the same residence time in the Galaxy, positrons cannot be secondary.

 However, it has been suggested that $\tesc$ may be longer for spallation products than for secondary antimatter.
 For example, in the Nested Leaky Box (NLB) scenario \citep[]{cowsik+14}, primary CRs are accelerated in sources surrounded by cocoon-like regions where the confinement time is strongly energy-dependent (i.e., $\delta$ is large).
 Outside of these regions, the confinement time is small and $\delta \simeq 0$.
 Thus, primary CRs with energies below a few hundred GeV would remain confined within cocoons for a long time, giving them a large overall $\tesc$ (time in the cocoon + time in the halo).
 Above a few hundred GeV, primary CRs would quickly escape from cocoons and spend most of their overall confinement time in the halo.
 Since secondary hadrons are produced with the same energy per nucleon as their parent CRs, those with energies under few hundred GeV per nucleon would be primarily produced inside cocoons.
 Positrons and antiprotons, on the other hand, are produced by protons with roughly ten times their energy, meaning that these parent protons quickly escape from cocoons, and antimatter with $E$ greater than a few tens of GeV must be produced in the ISM.
 Thus, in the NLB model, secondary antimatter probes a shorter escape time than spallation products.